TIPS & FAQs

 To Fit both Jumping and Dressage Saddles, we went

-Yes, you can trim one edge, but DON'T but both edges. – Make the trim on the ‘Trailing Edge’ of each Flap: the edge that
+Yes, you can trim one edge, but DON'T both edges. – Trim only the ‘Trailing Edge’ of each Flap: the edge that

 sits behind your calf.

-as it is more exposed and experiences more ‘forces’ and wear and tear than does
+as it is more exposed and experiences more wear and tear than does

 answer… Some Dressage